-Emotionally Focused Therapy was developed in the 1980’s by Sue Johnson, Ed.D. and Les Greenberg, Ph.D.
-It is a short-term (usually 8-20 sessions), collaborative, non-blaming approach to working with couples and families that has been supported by empirical research.
-The EFT model is based on the belief that all human beings need safe, secure emotional connections in their intimate relationships, and that relationship distress results from a perceived threat to this connection.
-An EFT therapist helps couples and families stop repetitive negative interactions and find nurturance and support by strengthening their emotional bond.
+The EFT model is based on the belief that all human beings need safe, secure emotional connections in their intimate relationships and in their relationship with themselves.
+Emotionally Focused Therapy was developed in the 1980’s by Dr. Sue Johnson.
+It is a collaborative, non-blaming approach to working with individuals, couples, and families that has been supported by empirical research.
+Relationship distress results from a perceived threat to this connection.
+An EFT therapist helps individuals, couples, and families stop repetitive negative interactions and find nurturance and support by strengthening their connects with other and self.

 ICEEFT serves as a centre of excellence for the promotion of secure, resilient individuals and successful relationships between partners and within families.
 Our mission includes the further expansion and refinement of the Emotionally Focused Therapy (EFT) model through process and outcome research.
 Another central aspect of our mission is to educate health professionals and to increase public awareness about the efficacy of EFT and its role in strengthening relationship bonds.